Key Takeaways

 Sauna has been shown to increase certain neurotransmitters, like serotonin.
 Serotonin is a feel-good chemical that not only boosts mood but also promotes a feeling of calm and relaxation.

 Sauna has also been shown to reduce other neurotransmitters, such as noradrenaline, which is an alertness chemical.
-Noradrenaline is involved in your sympathetic nervous system, which is your fight or flight system.
+Noradrenaline is involved in your sympathetic nervous system, which is your fight-or-flight system.
 By reducing this fight-or-flight chemical, a sauna can help you relax and prime your mind for sleep.

 Sauna and exercise-like stimulus